 - Let it sit of a few minutes then press down the lid.

 What Sizes Are The Bodum French Press?
-What Is The Largest Bodum French Press?
+What Is The Largest and Smallest Bodum French Press?

 Lucky for us, Bodum makes french presses in all sorts of sizes, materials and colors.
 Bodum’s french presses are usually available in these sizes: